kioku-project/kioku/backend/README.md

 Additionally, you need to set up the `protoc` compiler in your environment.
 See [here](https://grpc.io/docs/protoc-installation/) for installation instructions according to your system.

+And finally, you need to install `make` on your system.
+Mac users can install it alongside common developer packages via `xcode-select --install`, Windows users are able to obtain it via [Chocolatey](https://chocolatey.org/install) by using the command `choco install make`.

 ## Create a new service
 1. Set up a new service